-Students and employees should promptly report all criminal actions and emergencies occurring on or around First Institute campus facilities to the Title IX Coordinator, Executive Director or Campus Director either in person or by calling 815-459-3500 in Crystal Lake or 847-440-2000 in Libertyville.
+Students and employees should promptly report all criminal actions and emergencies occurring on or around First Institute campus facilities to the Title IX Coordinator, Executive Director or Associate Executive Director either in person or by calling 815-459-3500 in Crystal Lake, 847-440-2000 in Libertyville or 331-688 -3931 in Aurora.
 Reporting incidents of sexual assault, dating violence, domestic violence, and stalking is necessary to ensure victims of such conduct receive appropriate services and information, to track incidents or identify patterns, to protect the campus community from future incidents, and to fulfill First Institute's reporting obligations under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.

-In the event of fire or medical emergencies, staff and employees should contact the local police department by dialing 911 and then notify the Executive Director or Campus Director 815-459-3500 in Crystal Lake and 847-440-2000 in Libertyville.
+In the event of fire or medical emergencies, staff and employees should contact the local police department by dialing 911 and then notify the Executive Director or Associate Executive Director 815-459-3500 in Crystal Lake, 847-440-2000 in Libertyville and 331-688-3931 in Aurora.